8 Top Tips for Attracting New Patients to your Dental Practice

 7. Make friends with local media

-The local press are always looking for interesting stories to publish.
-Are your staff undertaking any fund raising activities to raise money for local charities?
+The local press is always looking for interesting stories to publish.
+Are your staff undertaking any fundraising activities to raise money for local charities?
 Have you identified abnormalities as part of a routine check-up which

 8. Be on time!